MineAnyBuild/MineAnyBuild/README.md

 # MineAnyBuild
 code and benchmark for MineAnyBuild.

+We partly provide the core evaluation codes now.

-We will clean the codes and release them soon in two weeks. (before the reviewing time)
+TODO: We will clean the rest of codes and release all of them soon in two weeks. (before the reviewing time)